 Here’s my other favorite Instant Pot accessory, The Steam Boss, which saves our new cabinets every time I do a quick-release, because it routes the steam away from them in the direction I choose.
 (I gave both of these accessories for Christmas presents this year to multiple folks because I so appreciate having them myself.)

-Perhaps you’ll make this cake for Valentine’s Day?!!
-I’ve already made it twice this week, because we even love eating it for breakfast, and it’s super fast to make.
+Perhaps you’ll make Cheesecake-Filled Chocolate Cake for a special holiday? … or … I’ve already made it twice this week, 😉 because we even love eating it for breakfast, and it’s super fast to make.
 Special occasion or everyday, this cake will make you happy. 🙂

 I love chocolate.
 I love fillings.
 I love cream cheese filling.
 This cake is great.
 Have at it!